fcichos/website/docs/_sources/lectures/L2/overview.rst.txt

 Lecture Contents
 ================

-In this second lecture we will have a look at some
+After you have hopefully explored the Jupyter environment and are able to create and open notebooks, we can start with the basics of the Python language.

-1. Random number generation
+1. Variables and Types
-2. Input and output
+2. Operators and comparisons
-3. 2D Plotting
+3. Data Types
-4. 3D Plotting
+4. Modules